Accessing CIFASD Research Data

 The CIFASD encourages investigators who are not part of CIFASD to use CIFASD data in an effort to pursue a cross-cultural assessment of fetal alcohol spectrum disorders (FASD), with the ultimate goal of improving diagnoses and treatment of FASD.

 CIFASD was established in September 2003, as a multisite, multidisciplinary consortium to improve the identification of individuals affected by prenatal alcohol exposure or Fetal Alcohol Spectrum Disorders (FASD) and to inform and develop effective interventions and treatment approaches for this population.
 Thus far, the consortium has collected data in three phases; each phase is described below.
-We are currently accepting data sharing access requests for available data from Phase I.

 Investigators who are interested in using CIFASD data must adhere to the CIFASD Data Sharing Policy and complete the online CIFASD Data Access Request Form.
 Additionally, the CIFASD Data Use Agreement must be signed by the investigator responsible for the research and data management.